ritacc12/Restaurant-list/README.md

 # Restaurant List

-This project is built with node.js and Express.
+this project is built with node.js and Express.
 Allow users browse the restaurants and get the details of the target restaurant

 ## Feature

 - Check the restaurants list
-- Search the restaurant based on name and category
+- Search the restaurant by name and category
 - Show the information about address,phone, photo etc. for the restaurant

-## How to use
+## Installation

-### _Installation_

 1. Clone the repository